 Basil, Beebalm, Chamomile, Heliotrope, Hyacinth, Lavender, Lemonbalm, Lily, Lily-of-the-Valley, Mint, Peony, Pinks, Sage, Scented Geranium, Stock, Thyme, Violet.

-Plants for sensory effect.
+List of plants for sensory effect.

-Don't forget a very important sensory organ, our tongue.
+Not forgetting a very important sensory organ, our tongue.

 Plants for taste

 Safe fruits and vegetables include pumpkins, tomatoes, cucumbers, melons, carrots, strawberries.
-Herbs, like mint, dill, and parsley can be good for flavoring many types of food as well as providing colour and texture in a sensory garden design.
+Herbs, like mint, dill, and parsley can be good for flavouring many types of food as well as providing colour and texture in a sensory garden design.